-- Self-motivated, well organized and self-directed, with attention to detail and the follow-through essential for conservation real-estate transactions.
+- Self-motivated, well organized and self-directed, with attention to detail and the follow-through essential for conservation real estate transactions.

 - Willingness and ability to travel throughout Minnesota, with occasional overnight stays.
-Ability to traverse uneven terrain over long distances, in remote settings, and all times of the year.
+Ability to traverse uneven terrain over long distances, in remote settings, and at all times of the year.

 - Proficiency with PC computer systems and Microsoft Office.

-- Experience with Minnesota’s land and water conservation programs and state/federal grant programs including the Outdoor Heritage Fund and Environment and Natural Resources Trust Fund.
+- Experience with Minnesota’s land and water conservation programs and state/federal grant programs, including the Outdoor Heritage Fund and Environment and Natural Resources Trust Fund.

-- Proficiency in the understanding and generation of maps, natural resource information and other spatial data.
+- Proficiency in the understanding and generation of maps, natural resource information, and other spatial data.
 Proficiency with GIS programs.